dominikgaller/ttd-at-dcamp-december-2024/README.md

 # Disclaimer

 This repository contains a sample file and a sample test for the FizzBuzz problem.
-Despite being publicly available, this repository is not licensed for use, modification, or distribution beyond the scope of personal reference and educational purposes.
+Despite being publicly available, this repository is not licensed.

 ## Important Notes: